MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/publish.md

 ### Microsoft Admin Center

 As a global admin, you can upload and pre-install the app package from [Microsoft admin](https://admin.microsoft.com/).
-See [Test and deploy Microsoft 365 Apps by partners in the Integrated apps portal](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps) for details.
+For more information, see [Test and deploy Microsoft 365 Apps by partners in the Integrated apps portal](/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps).

 ## Multitenant distribution